 Deliberate escalation is the crossing of an opponent's threshold with intentional action.
 It is a motivated choice and usually has a set of specific goals catalyzing it.
-The most common goals behind deliberate escalation are exemplified by instrumental the different modes of escalation is useful because it does and something that happens.
+The most common goals behind deliberate escalation are exemplified by instrumental and suggestive escalation.
+Instrumental